 I’ll stay airplane-less for awhile too.
 But there is a 185 out there waiting for me I’m sure.

-Despite the crappy interior, rather unpleasant IFR platform that it is, the fact is that it has qualities that surprise many.
+Despite the often cramped interior, rather simplistic IFR platform that it is, the fact is that it has qualities that surprise many.
 It even has qualities that few other aircraft share.

 - It can carry its own weight.
 For that reason I’m considering using it as a benchmark for upcoming “aircraft reviews” on jetowner.com.
 (We’ll be doing reviews of current production corporate aircraft) But the old, tired, noisy and drafty 185 can show how much more it can carry of its own weight than most anything else is an interesting index.
 I consider it a valuable benchmark for all other aircraft, since as aircraft get bigger, they have a lower and lower ratio of what they can carry vs. their own weight.
 To the extent you manage and mitigate that weight gain (relative to your overall payload ability) the better design you are.